-IFFIm's trustees, who are also the directors of IFFIm for the purposes of company law, are responsible for determining IFFIm's strategic plans, overseeing the implementation of such plans, and monitoring functions outsourced to GAVI and the World Bank.
-During 2013, there were seven meetings of the IFFIm board.
+IFFIm's trustees, who are also the directors of IFFIm for the purposes of company law, are responsible for determining IFFIm's strategic plans, overseeing the implementation of such plans, and monitoring functions outsourced to Gavi and the World Bank.
+During 2014, there were six meetings of the IFFIm board.

 The IFFIm audit committee is a standing committee of the IFFIm board of directors consisting of at least two members and was established by the IFFIm board to assist the board in fulfilling its responsibilities in respect to the corporate accounting and financial practices of IFFIm.
-During 2013, there were three meetings of the audit committee.
+During 2014, there were two meetings of the audit committee.

-During the year ended 31 December 2013, IFFIm's directors were as follows:
+During the year ended 31 December 2014, IFFIm's directors were as follows:

-- Cyrus Ardalan: Mr Ardalan is a Vice Chairman and Head of UK and EU Public Policy and Government Relations at Barclays Bank plc.
+- Cyrus Ardalan: Mr Ardalan is a Vice Chairman and Head of Public Policy and Government Relations at Barclays Bank plc.
 He also serves as Chairman of the Board of the International Capital Markets Association ("ICMA"), Chairman of the British Bankers' Association ("BBA") Strategy Group, and is Honorary Adviser to the National Association of Financial Market Institutional Investors ("NAFMII").
-Formerly he was Vice Chairman of Barclays Capital. - Sean Carney, Audit Committee Chair: Mr Carney is President of Na Makani Eha, London.
+Formerly he was Vice Chairman of Barclays Capital. - Sean Carney: Mr Carney is President of Na Makani Eha, London.
 Formerly, he was the Chief Operating Officer at the Children's Investment Fund Foundation in London and Chief Operating Officer of Investment Banking at HSBC Investment and Global Banking in London.
-Mr Carney has informed the board of his intention to step down as a director at a later date in 2014. - Didier J. Cherpitel: Mr Cherpitel is a former Managing Director at JP Morgan in London and Paris.
+Mr Carney concluded his term as a director and Audit Committee Chair in June 2014. - Didier J. Cherpitel: Mr Cherpitel is a former Managing Director at JP Morgan in London and Paris.
 He is also a former Secretary General and Chief Executive Officer of the International Federation of Red Cross and Red Crescent Societies, Geneva, Switzerland.
 He is a member of the audit committee. - Christopher Egerton-Warburton: Mr Egerton-Warburton is an expert in the structuring and execution of innovative financing solutions and was instrumental in the creation of IFFIm.
 He is a partner with Lion's Head Capital Partners, a merchant bank that provides advisory, financial structuring, capital raising and asset management services.
-Prior to that, he was Head of the Sovereign, Supranational and Agency team within the Debt Capital Markets group at Goldman Sachs International.

-- Marcus Fedder: Mr Fedder is a former banker, having served as a Vice Chair of TD Securities, the Toronto Dominion Bank, with responsibility for all businesses in Europe and Asia-Pacific.
+Prior to that, he was Head of the Sovereign, Supranational and Agency team within the Debt Capital Markets group at Goldman Sachs International. - Marcus Fedder, Audit Committee Chair: Mr Fedder is a former banker, having served as a Vice Chair of TD Securities, the Toronto Dominion Bank, with responsibility for all businesses in Europe and AsiaPacific.
 Prior to that he was Treasurer of the European Bank for Reconstruction and Development (EBRD) and worked at the World Bank and in derivatives, starting his career at Deutsche Bank.
-He was appointed to the audit committee in October 2013. - Davanath Jayasuriya: Dr Jayasuriya, President's Counsel, is Senior Partner of Asian Pathfinder Legal Consultancy and Drafting Services, a firm specialising in medical law, and Visiting Professor of Law at the University of the Free State, South Africa.
-He concluded his term as a director and member of the audit committee in June 2013. - René Karsenti, Board Chair: Dr Karsenti is the President of the International Capital Market Association ("ICMA"), has served as Director General of Finance of the European Investment Bank and was the first Treasurer of the European Bank for Reconstruction and Development.
+Mr Fedder was appointed as Audit Committee Chair effective July 2014. - René Karsenti, Board Chair: Dr Karsenti is the President of the International Capital Market Association ("ICMA"), has served as Director General of Finance of the European Investment Bank and was the first Treasurer of the European Bank for Reconstruction and Development.